Cambria Christmas Market

 A Robot Christmas

 Although it hasn't happened since 2018, there are rumors of it one day returning outside Palm Springs.
 But before neighbors got the city to shut it down, Robolights was the biggest and oddest robot filled Christmas Lights show around!
 With robots, skulls, and Santas, the event was one not to be missed, and hopefully it will return again some day.
+You can still stop outside the grounds and see some robots.

 There are at least two yetis hanging out, in of all places, Southern California.
 One is in Encinitas at a auto shop, while the second one is in Ranchita at a market.
 In a state known for Bigfoot, it's nice to see his cold weather cousin also making appearances!